-Before these appointments Marshall enjoyed a 25 year career as an orchestral, solo and chamber violinist, recording and performing in more than 60 countries.
-He worked regularly with major artists including Sir Simon Rattle, Sir Roger Norrington, Daniel Barenboim, Claudio Abbado, Mariss Jansons, Mitsuko Uchida, Maurizio Pollini, Lang Lang and Cecilia Bartoli, and in an eclectic career has collaborated as a performer with musicians as varied as the Moscow Soloists, Baaba Maal and The Michael Nyman Band.
-Beginning in the 1970s, he was a member of the BBC Symphony Orchestra, and then Concert-Master of the Orquesta Filarmonica de Caracas, Professor with the Simon Bolivar Youth Orchestra of Venezuela, a Principal player with Amsterdam Baroque, leader of the Orchestra of St. John’s Smith Square, and Executive Director of Endymion Ensemble, as well as appearing as leader with many orchestras including the Academy of Ancient Music, the London Classical Players and the Orchestra of the Age of Enlightenment.
+1997-2002 Before entering the world of music programming and management I enjoyed a 25 year career as an orchestral, solo and chamber violinist, recording and performing in more than 60 countries.
+I have worked regularly with major artists such as Sir Simon Rattle, Sir Roger Norrington, Pierre Boulez, Daniel Barenboim, Claudio Abbado, Mariss Jansons, Gustavo Dudamel, Mitsuko Uchida, Maurizio Pollini, Lang Lang and Cecilia Bartoli, and in an eclectic career have happily collaborated as a performer with musicians as varied as the Moscow Soloists, Baaba Maal and The Michael Nyman Band.
+Beginning in the 1970s, I was a member of the BBC Symphony Orchestra, and then Concert-Master of the Orquesta Filarmonica de Caracas, Professor with the Simón Bolívar Youth Orchestra of Venezuela, a Principal player with Amsterdam Baroque, Leader of the Orchestra of St. John’s Smith Square, and a player member and Executive Director of Endymion Ensemble, as well as appearing as leader with many orchestras including the Academy of Ancient Music, the London Classical Players and the Orchestra of the Age of Enlightenment.